 - If wildfires are reported, be sure to follow the local news and reports on social media for the latest information on the location of the fires and their possible impact.
 Be sure to check with your internship before travelling there to make sure they will be open for business.
 If you believe that there is no safe route to your internship, then let them know that you will not be able to get there that day.
 You are responsible for evaluating your own situation and deciding on a course of action with your safety first as a priority.

-- The SULA Semester staff will also be following the progress of any wildfires and will advise all students accordingly by email, text or the LiveSafe App with available public information.
+- The SULA Semester staff will also be following the progress of any wildfires and will advise all students accordingly by email, text or LiveSafe with available public information.
+Please promptly read any messages and reply to check-in requests received via LiveSafe.
 Please note that our staff does NOT have access to special information not otherwise available to the public.
 We will, however, use our experience as residents of LA to provide you with the best available public information.

 - Please be aware that SULA Semester staff will be in regular contact with support personnel from main campus in Syracuse during a crisis.
 The University will work diligently to promote your safety and to afford the opportunity to continue your academic work.

 - Los Angeles does have the occasional earthquake that can be unsettling but does negligible damage.
 However, if there is a serious earthquake take steps to evaluate your immediate safety and act accordingly.
 If the building you are occupying has suffered extensive damage then vacate right away to an open space away from any buildings.

 - If you are away from your residence you should consider sheltering in place until the scope of the damage is known and you can determine whether it is safe to return home.